Eastern University (United States): Student media

-The Waltonian is Eastern University’s student-run newspaper.
-It is published bi-weekly, and covers university, national, and international news.
+The Waltonian is Eastern University's student-run newspaper.
+It is published monthly, and covers university, national, and international news.

+Inklings is Eastern University's student-run literary magazine.
+It is published annually and features poetry, short stories, and photography.

 Eastern is the magazine of Eastern University.
 It serves as a connection between the campus community of students, faculty, staff and administration and its alumni, trustees, friends, donors, parents and neighbors.

 Athletics

-The school's sports teams are called the Eagles.
-They are Division III members of the National Collegiate Athletic Association (NCAA).
+The school's sports teams are called the Eagles and are Division III members of the National Collegiate Athletic Association (NCAA).
 Eastern University joined the Middle Atlantic Conferences (commonly referred to as the MAC) in 2008.

-Sports include men's and women's soccer, men's and women's basketball, men's and women's volleyball, men's and women's lacrosse, men's baseball, women's field hockey, women's softball, men's and women's tennis, men's and women's golf, and cross country.
-Eastern began fielding a football team in 2022 as an NCAA Division III independent and will begin playing in the MAC in 2023.
+Sports include men's and women's soccer, men's and women's basketball, men's and women's volleyball, men's and women's lacrosse, men's baseball, women's field hockey, women's flag football, men's football, women's softball, men's and women's tennis, men's and women's golf, and cross country.
+Eastern began fielding a football team in 2022 as an NCAA Division III independent and began playing in the MAC in 2023.
+Women's flag football was added in the 2024–25 school year, competing in the Division III Atlantic East Conference.

 In 2002, senior Andrea Collesidis broke an NCAA scoring record for women's lacrosse.